All Articles

 Key Takeaways

-• Proforma invoice financing helps businesses manage upfront costs tied to confirmed orders or projects.
+• Proforma invoice financing helps businesses arrange funds against confirmed orders, covering upfront costs before billing begins.

 What Is a Proforma Invoice?